Chapter 1: The Picture of Everything, from The Painter Who Lived Inside the Painting / Not Art Theory by Everybody the Artist

 A long time ago, there was a painter who painted a picture of everything.

-The painter painted everything, whether great or small, everybody too, everyone and all.
+The painter painted everything, whether great or small.

 Next